 The record establishes that petitioner failed to follow through with rehabilitative efforts designed to prevent the abuse or neglect of the children.
 As noted above, petitioner failed to adequately participate in counseling services.
-Testimony established that petitioner simply used the sessions as an opportunity to fight with the mother over marital issues rather than work on improving their parenting skills or addressing their poor judgment.
-Petitioner was unable to create a safe environment for C.C.-1 or contribute to her therapy.
-Petitioner also failed to maintain employment throughout the proceedings.
-Further, petitioner's psychological evaluation report indicated that his judgment was impaired and that his prognosis for attaining minimally adequate parenting was poor.
-This conclusion was supported by the fact that petitioner failed to accept responsibility for his actions or acknowledge that he had done anything wrong.
-In fact, petitioner minimized the abuse to C.C.-1 by stating that he allowed the perpetrator of her sexual abuse back in the home because the child allegedly retracted her statements.
+Testimony established that petitioner simply used the sessions as an opportunity to fight with her husband over marital issues rather than work on improving their parenting skills or addressing her impaired judgment.
+Petitioner was unable to create a safe environment for the children or contribute to C.C.-1's therapy.
+Further, petitioner's psychological evaluation report indicated that her judgment was impaired and that her prognosis for attaining minimally adequate parenting was poor.
+This conclusion was supported by the fact that petitioner failed to accept responsibility for her actions, stating, during her psychological evaluation, that she did not know why she was involved with CPS.
+In fact, petitioner minimized the abuse to C.C.-1 and claimed that she did not believe that it occurred.

-To the extent petitioner contends that he should have been granted additional services in his improvement period prior to the termination of his parental rights, we have previously held that
+While petitioner claims that she should have been granted a less-restrictive disposition to the termination of her parental rights, we have previously held that